5 Ways to Improve Patient Outcomes at Your Facility

 3. Educate Nurses

-Your facility can remain current on best practices and improve quality measures and outcomes by providing nursing education.
-Education is an ongoing process that includes yearly reviews, competencies, and periodic in-services focusing on prevention, early identification, and nursing management for conditions commonly affecting residents.
+Through providing nursing education, facilities can remain current on evidence based practice standards and improve outcomes.
+Education is an ongoing process that includes yearly reviews, competencies, and periodic in-services focusing on prevention, early identification, and nursing management for conditions commonly affecting patients.
+It can also include training regarding patients’ rights when receiving care.

 Example: Your facility can offer annual training on the cause and prevention of UTIs, perform annual competency on sterile technique with catheter insertion, and provide quarterly in-services on early identification of infections.